How Does LendingTree Get Paid?

 • No rewards

-If you’re looking for a credit-builder card with rewards, you might want to consider the Discover it® Secured Credit Card, our top pick among the best secured credit cards of 2023.
+There are many secured cards with rewards, including the Discover it® Secured Credit Card.
 It offers cash back on all your purchases and a generous match of all the cash back earned in your first year.

 • High APR

-The card also has a sky-high penalty APR, which can be triggered by making a late payment or having a payment returned.
+The card also has a sky-high penalty APR, which can be triggered by making a late payment or having a payment returned, as well as a late payment fee.
 Before you apply for this card, make sure you’ll be able to pay your bill in full each month, since you could accumulate a lot of interest if you don’t.

 Alternative cards